yukoba/nd4j/getstarted.md

 		java -version

 If you don’t have Java 7 installed on your machine, download the [Java Development Kit (JDK) here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
+For newer Macs, you’ll want the file on the first line to mention Mac OS X (the number after jdk-7u increments with each update).
+It will look something like this:
+		Mac OS X x64 185.94 MB -  jdk-7u79-macosx-x75.dmg

 ## <a id="maven">Maven</a>